 UDC administrator.
-The city official authorized by the city manager to administer the portions of this UDC that do not constitute a zoning ordinance within the meaning of O.C.G.A. § 36-66-1, et seq, or their designee.
+The city official authorized by the city manager to administer the portions of this UDC that do not constitute a zoning ordinance within the meaning of O.C.G.A. § 36-66-1, et seq , or their designee.

 Unacceptable species.
 A species determined by the Tree Board to be of poor quality and with undesirable characteristics.
 The Tree Board shall develop and maintain a list of unacceptable species, and such list shall be approved by the mayor and city council and kept on file and available to the public in the office of the UDC administrator and in Section 4.1.13 -Appendix 7.
-There is no canopy area credit for unacceptable species.
+Canopy area requirement credit is not received for unacceptable species.